 The Boys’ Bedroom:

 One of my favorite lines from this scene is when her brothers say, “But we saw Saturn!”
-(And she slams the door.)
+(And she slams the bathroom door.)

-Love that stained-glass window in the stairwell:
+Love that stained-glass window tucked into the stairwell:

 It was important to the filmmakers to create a house that looked real, and not like a set.
 Jon Favreau says, “I came up through independent film, where you’re usually shooting on location.
 I hate when it looks like you shot on a set instead of on location.”